 A negative body image is a serious problem and has damaging effects on self-esteem.
 When you can smile back at your reflection in the mirror, you are well on your way to self-love and respect.
 Most importantly, love and enjoy the person inside.

-© Copyright 2010 by Dr. Martha Tara Lee, therapist in Singapore, Singapore.
+© Copyright 2010 by Dr. Martha Tara Lee.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.